 The planned closure of the Indian Point nuclear power plant this year creates several economic challenges for the local school district, host municipalities, and the County.
-When the plant officially closes, there will be significant annual property tax revenue losses for the Hendrick Hudson School District and Library, Village of Buchanan, Town of Cortlandt, Verplanck Volunteer Fire District, and Westchester County.
-In addition, hundreds of jobs could be lost, and the resulting impact will be felt on businesses throughout the area.
+When the plant officially closes, there will be significant annual property tax revenue losses for the Hendrick Hudson School District and Library, Village of Buchanan, Town of Cortlandt, Verplanck Volunteer Fire District, and Westchester County, In addition, hundreds of jobs could be lost, and the resulting impact will be felt on businesses throughout the area.
 The County is working with the communities and the State to identify potential shared services, replacement revenue sources, opportunities for future reuse of the property, and other economic development and workforce development opportunities.
 We appreciate the federal initiatives designed to assist with these efforts, such as prioritization for EDA grant opportunities.
 We ask our federal legislators to develop a safe solution for high level radioactive waste transportation and disposal.
 Without a solution by the federal government, every nuclear power plant, including Indian Point, becomes a defacto long term radioactive waste storage site.
 This creates environmental and public health risks, emergency preparedness concerns, and severely limits opportunities to re-purpose the Indian Point site in the future.
 Westchester County urges the federal government to make a decision on how best to safely transport and dispose of the plant's waste once Indian Point closes in 2021.
+We request that the Nuclear Regulatory Commission (NRC) continue its obligation to ensure that the plant's spent fuel rods are safely stored and properly disposed of.
 Additionally, we encourage transparency and community involvement in developing the plans, financing, and activities.
 We ask federal legislators to ensure that the company responsible for decommissioning works with surrounding municipalities and the County to decommission Indian Point in a way that makes the property accessible for future development.
-The following related bills were introduced in the previous session of Congress.
+The following bills were introduced in the previous session of Congress.
 We urge their reintroduction and enactment in this session of Congress.

-- 11.R.
+- H.R.
 3970: STRANDED Act (proposed in 115th and 116th Congress) - H.R.
 4440: Redistribution of Fines to our Communities Act (failed 2017 in 115th Congress) - H.R.
 4441: Safe and Secure Decommissioning Act (proposed in 115th Congress) - H.R.
 4442: Removing Nuclear Waste from our Communities Act (proposed in 115th Congress) - H.R.
 4891: Dry Cask Storage Act (proposed in 115th Congress) - S. 2396: Safe and Secure Decommissioning Act (proposed in 115th Congress)